kerimoyle/libcellml-tutorials/tutorials/tutorial3/tutorial3.rst

         :start-at: #  5.a
         :end-before: #  5.b

+The generator takes the CellML model and turns it into procedural code in another language.
+The default is C, but Python is available too.
+This language choice is called the "profile", and is stored in a :code:`GeneratorProfile` item.

+The default profile already exists inside the :code:`Generator` you've just created.
+We need to edit that profile a little, but only to tell it the file name where they interface (header file) code will be written.
+This is so that the implementation code (source file) knows where to look when it tries to include it.

 .. container:: dothis

-    **5.b** First we'll use the default profile (C), so we need to output both the interface code (the header file) and the implementation code (the source file) from the generator and write them to their respective files.
+    **5.b** Retrieve the C profile from the generator, and use its :code:`setInterfaceFileNameString` function to pass in the same filename that you'll use in 5.c below for the interface code.

 .. container:: toggle